Dealing with emotions is an important part of building your self-confidence.

 You’re truly getting to know yourself better and this is so important!!

-Why being connected to your emotions and feelings makes you super brave…
+Why be connected to your emotions and feelings makes you super brave…

 As we said before, we need to feel and experience our feelings.